summii/summii.github.io/_posts/2018-05-05-neural-network-from-scratch.md

 ![alt text](/img/scaling.png)

 Now we can build our neural network and we know our network has two inputs and one output.
 We will call our output data ŷ because it is an estimate of y but not same as y.
-Any layer between input and output is called hidden layer and Nowadays we can built many many hidden layers,these are known deep network.
+Any layer between input and output is called hidden layer and Nowadays we can built mmany hidden layers,these are known deep network.

 ![alt text](/img/synapse2.png)